-- record the duration of the attendance; - record who was present or on the telephone; - record the name of the author; - are legible to you and someone else; - record the substance of the advice given and the client's response/instructions; and - are a note to the file rather than a note to yourself. - Provide clear advice on how the transaction should be handled to ensure your client's interests are protected.
-Obtain clear instructions as to the basis on which you are to proceed particularly where the client seeks to limit your retainer.
-Warn your client of the risks he or she is taking by reason of their decision about the way the transaction will be handled (for example, early possession, limited retainer or limited searches; see suggested letters in Appendix 2 of LPLC's Small Business Big Risks practice risk guide).
+Check that your file notes: are dated record the duration of the attendance record who was present (online or in person) or on the telephone record the name of the author are legible to you and someone else record the substance of the advice given and the client's response/instructions are a note to the file rather than a note to yourself.
+Provide clear advice on how the transaction should be handled to ensure your client's interests are protected.
+Obtain clear instructions as to the basis on which you are to proceed, particularly where the client seeks to limit your retainer.
+Warn your client of the risks they are taking by reason of their decision about the way the transaction will be handled, for example early possession, limited retainer or limited searches.
+Refer to suggested wording for client - acting for the vendor or the purchaser in LPLC's Practice Risk Guide: Business Sale and Purchase.
 Confirm your retainer and your advice in writing, particularly where the retainer is limited, setting out any areas where your client has chosen not to take your advice and has elected to accept the resultant risks.
 Be aware of conflicting and divergent interests and do not act for both parties or for a party and the landlord.